jigpu/linuxwacom-wiki-archive/wiki/Input-wacom.md

 --------

-Please see [Xf86-input-wacom](/wiki/Xf86-input-wacom "wikilink") for the X driver required for X servers 1.7 and up.
+Please see [Xf86-input-wacom](/wiki/Xf86-input-wacom "wikilink") for the X driver required for X servers 1.7 and later.